CharlotteLekoro/CharlotteLekoro/README.md

 ---

-As a software engineering student, I am deeply passionate about learning and mastering various technologies to build innovative and impactful solutions.
-Currently, I am focusing on honing my skills in HTML, CSS with TailWind CSS, and JavaScript.
+ ## Software Engineering Student
+I am an software engineering student from CodeSpace Academy's comprehensive Software Development course.
+I am proficient in  JavaScript,  HTML, and CSS.

 I have undertaken several small projects to demonstrate my proficiency and application of these technologies.
 Through rigorous reading and self-learning, I continuously strive to expand my knowledge and stay in touch with the latest advancements in web development.
 With a keen interest in problem-solving and a dedication to excellence, I am committed to becoming a proficient and versatile software engineer capable of tackling diverse challenges in the field.